AmbientRun/Ambient/docs/src/reference/package.md

 ### Messages / `[messages]`

-The `messages` section contains custom messages defined by the ember.
+The `messages` section contains custom messages defined by the package.
 Messages are used to communicate between client and server.

 For an example of how to use messages, see the [messaging example](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples/intermediate/messaging).